ghost-inspector/node-ghost-inspector/README.md

 ### Exit status control for CI systems

 Under an automated build environment it makes sense to have a command return a non-success status when things are failing.
-By default the CLI will always return a success (`0`) status when executing tests or suites, however you can have the command fail for a non-passing test or suite status (`--errorOnFailing`), a non-passing screenshot status (`--errorOnScreenshotFailing`) or both when waiting for a result:
+By default the CLI will always return a success (`0`) status when executing tests or suites, however you can have the command fail for a non-passing test or suite status (`--errorOnFailing`), a non-passing screenshot status (`--errorOnScreenshotFail`) or both when waiting for a result:

 ```
 # exit with error code when failing
-❯ ghost-inspector test execute <my-test-id> --errorOnFailing
+❯ ghost-inspector test execute <my-test-id> --errorOnFail

 # exit with error code when screenshot failing (will ignore `passing`)
-❯ ghost-inspector test execute <my-test-id> --errorOnScreenshotFailing
+❯ ghost-inspector test execute <my-test-id> --errorOnScreenshotFail

 # exit with error code if `passing` or `screenshotComparePassing` is `false`
-❯ ghost-inspector test execute <my-test-id> --errorOnFailing --errorOnScreenshotFailing
+❯ ghost-inspector test execute <my-test-id> --errorOnFail --errorOnScreenshotFail

 ```